mark1044/SineGordon/README.md

 others first, and for others it is much to irratic for pectical use.
 Keep this in mind if you are going to use it.
 In practice i recommend you use some of the fourth order schemes available for use in matlab.

+**** NOTE, I HAVE NOT INCLUDED SOME CODE THAT THESE NUMERICAL SCHEMES ARE DEPENDENT UPON, LIKE THE ERROR LOG-LOG FUNCTION PLEASE CONTACT ME FOR THESE, I POSTED THE ABOVE FOR YOU TO HAVE A GENERAL IDEA AND TO USE AS A BASE, WHICH YOU COULD THEN MODIFY, BUT I AM HAPPY TO PROVIDE THE REST OF THE CODE ********